soos3d/web-scraper-timesjobs.com/README.md

 - Job Position
 - Company Name
 - Link to the post
-- When in was posted
+- When it was posted

 This program only scrapes the first listing page.